 Settling into a new job can be tricky.
-This is especially the case if your helper is living far away from home.
-Moving in with their new employers, while at the same time settling into your their new job can be daunting.
-Make the transition easier for your new helper by taking some time to help your new helper settle in.
+This is especially the case if your domestic helper is living far away from home.
+Moving in with their new employers, while at the same time settling into their new job can be daunting.
+Make the transition easier for your new domestic helper by taking some time to help your new domestic helper settle in.
 They’ll be happier and work harder, and everyone is a winner.
-Here are a few quick tips for helping your new domestic helper settle into their role as a helper in Hong Kong.
+Here are a few quick tips for helping your new domestic helper settle into their role.

 #1 Remove language barriers